 Also Denethor, who is willing to sacrifice anything for Gondor, although this depends on how "good" you consider him to be.

-Both Fëanor and Fingolfin fit the bill in The Silmarillion.
+Both Fëanor and Fingolfin fit the bill.
 Though where Fëanor is concerned, "good" may be debatable.
-He goes pretty Ax Crazy there after awhile.
+He goes pretty Ax-Crazy there after awhile.

 Roland from The Dark Tower series.
 He desires to be kind, and whenever he has an opportunity he demonstrates it.
 But he always ends up in situations where he must hurt, even sacrifice those he loves for the sake of his mission.
 It bothers him.